getmubarak/concurrency/Thread Pool/Readme.txt

 Scheduled Thread Pool : A thread pool made to schedule future task.
 Method : Executors.newScheduledThreadPool()

 Single Thread Scheduled Pool : A thread pool with only one thread to schedule future task.
 Method : Executors.newSingleThreadScheduledExecutor()

+Runnable vs Callable

+A Callable<V> instance returns a result of type V, whereas a Runnable instance doesn't.
+A Callable<V> instance may throw checked exceptions, whereas a Runnable instance can't We can not pass/use Callable to an individual thread for execution i.e. Callable can be used only in Executor Framework.
+But, Runnable can be passed to an individual thread for execution (new Thread(new CustomRunnable())), as well as can be used in Executor Framework.